Marshall T. Meyer Rabbinic Fellowship

 (2006-2008)

-Rabbi Tsfoni is the spiritual leader of Congregation Raanan Beit-Samueli, at Raanana, Israel.
-She was the spiritual leader, and one of the founders, of Congregation Nigun Ha’Lev.
-She was part of a group of spiritual leaders to work, build, and renew Israeli Judaism.
-Prior to becoming a Rabbi, she worked for 10 years as a social worker and was one of the founders of “Ha’Midrasha” Educational Center for the Renewal of Jewish Life in Israel.
+Rabbi Tsfoni is the spiritual leader of Congregation Raanan Beit-Samueli in Raanana, Israel.
+She was the spiritual leader, and is one of the founders, of Congregation Nigun Ha’Lev.
+She was part of a group of spiritual leaders focused on renewing Israeli Judaism.
+Prior to becoming a Rabbi, she worked for 10 years as a social worker and was one of the founders of the Ha’Midrasha Educational Center for the Renewal of Jewish Life in Israel.
 She also works to educate teachers and students in public schools.
-She was ordained in November 2009 from Hebrew Union College — Jewish Institute of Religion in Israel.
+She was ordained in November 2009 at Hebrew Union College — Jewish Institute of Religion in Israel.

 Dara Frimmer